 26. Get Prepared for the Squat Toilet

 An important tip you must know before travelling to Iran is that Iranians often use squat toilets.
-Well, maybe it is not the time “saying goodbye to flush toilet” but definitely time to say “you won’t be able to find flush toilet everywhere in Iran”.
-Most of the hotels and traditional guesthouses have a flush toilet and you can find it at some cafes and restaurants, but public toilets are a squat toilet.
-If you are too sensitive about this and can only use a flush toilet, you should probably check with the hotel you are going, to see if they have a flush toilet or not.
+Most of the hotels and traditional guesthouses have a flush toilet and you can find it at some cafes and restaurants and even many modern houses, but public toilets have squat toilets.
+If you are too sensitive about this and can only use a flush toilet, you should probably check with the hotel you are going to, to see if they have a flush toilet or not.
 No worries, they mostly have.

-Or, maybe it is the time to give it a shot.
+Or, maybe it is time to give it a shot.
 It is not that difficult to use.
 Here is a guide for how to use a squat toilet.
 Bear in mind that you may not find toilet paper in every public place.
+Iranians wash themselves with water and if available, dry themselves with toilet paper.
 So if concerned, take some toilet paper with you.
 You can find toilet paper in every mini-market in cities.